You are here

 What is a Concern?

-- Were not listened to
+- You were not listened to

-- Were not respected
+- You were not respected

 Complaints may be about any care or service provided in or outside of Nunavut by any staff or contracted health provider of the Department of Health.
-The care or service may have been provided at a health centre, a hospital, a residential care home, a boarding home, Non-Insured Health Benefit (NIHB) dental office, or within any of our health services.
+The care or service may have been provided at a health centre, hospital, residential care home, boarding home, Non-Insured Health Benefit (NIHB) dental office, or within any of our health services.